Version 5.0, last updated: December 2017

 A list of deidentified data fields (data not connected with student names) that ACARA collects in relation to the NAPLAN tests, for the paper-based format, can be found on the ACARA website.

 Participating state and territory test administration authorities will upload a more comprehensive set of data, including student names, onto the online platform as part of preparing for online testing.
-A full list of data fields (including student names) collected on the online platform by ESA on behalf of state and territory education authorities can be found on the National Schools Interoperability Program website.
+A full list of data fields (including student names) collected on the online platform by ESA on behalf of state and territory education authorities can be found in the technical documentation available on the National Schools Interoperability Program’s GitHub site.

 In respect of NAPLAN 2016 and earlier years, ACARA collected additional student and parent/guardian background personal information in relation to NAPLAN.
 This information is held in a separate dataset.
 ACARA is not collecting these additional data for NAPLAN 2017 onwards.
 The additional student and parent/guardian personal information that ACARA has collected in the past comprises: